khulnasoft/tradescope/docs/telegram-usage.md

 }
 ```

-For the Tradescope configuration, you can then use the the full value (including `-` if it's there) as string:
+For the Freqtrade configuration, you can then use the the full value (including `-` if it's there) as string:

 ```json
    "chat_id": "-1001332619709"
 ```
 !!!
 Warning "Using telegram groups"
-    When using telegram groups, you're giving every member of the telegram group access to your tradescope bot and to all commands possible via telegram.
+    When using telegram groups, you're giving every member of the telegram group access to your freqtrade bot and to all commands possible via telegram.
 Please make sure that you can trust everyone in the telegram group to avoid unpleasant surprises.

 ## Control telegram noise

-Tradescope provides means to control the verbosity of your telegram bot.
+Freqtrade provides means to control the verbosity of your telegram bot.
 Each setting has the following possible values:

 * `on` - Messages will be sent, and user will be notified.